kamindustries/Dust/README.md

 Dust is a GPU-based particle simulation and rendering system for Unity.

 ### Usage
-Add the `DustParticleSystem` component to a Game Object and a DustRenderer, either `DustPointRenderer` or `DustInstanceRenderer`.
+Add `DustParticleSystem` and a DustRenderer, either `DustPointRenderer` or `DustInstanceRenderer` to a game object.

 All simulation is done in world space.